epwalsh/obsidian.nvim/README.md

   open_notes_in = "current",

-  -- Optional, configure additional syntax highlighting / extmarks. ui = {
+  -- Optional, configure additional syntax highlighting / extmarks.
+  -- This requires you have `conceallevel` set to 1 or 2.
+See `:help conceallevel` for more details. ui = {
     enable = true,  -- set to false to disable all additional syntax features update_debounce = 200,  -- update delay after a text change (in milliseconds)